 - a.
-Collaborated with Hawaii Emergency Management Agency (HI-EMA) and other entities by: 1) Strategic planning and advisory, 2) reviewing the City and County of Honolulu debris removal contract, and 3) participating in the HI-EMA training activities and workshops. - b.
-Educating SPO Procurement Specialists on Procuring Sustainably.
-Attended the Sustainable Purchasing Leadership Council (SPLC) Summit 2019. - c.
-Presented Sustainability discussion at SPOCON2019 - d.
-Collaborated with multiple Executive Branch and County departments to develop a procurement strategy for electric vehicles and their respective infrastructure. - e.
-Conducted strategic planning on three large public-private partnerships for the State. - f.
-Conducted a business process reengineering review of DOT Airports for more efficient alignment to eProcurement System
+Collaborated with Hawaii Emergency Management Agency (HI-EMA) and other entities by 1).
+Creating a digital purchase requisition and purchase order to contract needed goods and services in response to an emergency, i.e. COVID-19, 2) providing procurement expertise in sourcing, negotiating and contracting as part of ESF-7 Logistics, 3) creating templates and training for FEMA - b.
+Educating SPO Procurement Specialists on Procuring Sustainably. - c.
+Conducted strategic planning on three large public-private partnerships for the State. - d.
+Conducted a business process reengineering review of DOT Airports for more efficient alignment to eProcurement System.

 - a.
-Update Procurement Wizard with easy-edit facility - b.
-Enhance Disaster Preparedness by: 1) offering continued guidance, and 2) adding to the comprehensive list of interested vendors who have the capabilities the State would need in a disaster situation(s).
-Develop standard operating procedures for declared emergency procurements that align to FEMA requirements - c.
-Provide guidance and assist agencies in cooperative contracts regarding Electric Vehicles. - d.
-Conduct a business process reengineering review of Department of Human Services and two more large departments for more efficient alignment to eProcurement System
+Update Procurement Wizard with easy-edit facility. - b.
+Enhance Disaster Preparedness by, 1) offering continued guidance, and 2) adding to the comprehensive list of interested vendors who have the capabilities the State would need in a disaster situation(s).
+Develop standard operating procedures for declared emergency procurements that align to FEMA requirements. - d.
+Conduct a business process reengineering review of Department of Human Services and two more large departments for more efficient alignment to eProcurement System. - e.
+Publish statewide contracts to support the Governor's three priorities to protect public health, revive the economy and strengthen the community.

 - a.
-Conduct a business process reengineering review of five medium departments for more efficient alignment to eProcurement System - b.
+Conduct a business process reengineering review of five medium departments for more efficient alignment to eProcurement System. - b.
 Continue to support sustainable, economically viable programs across the State. - c.
 Incorporate upload able library feature in Procurement Wizard to enable Knowledge Management state-wide.

 - a.
-Implement eProcurement system for the Executive Branch - b.
+Implement eProcurement system for the Executive Branch. - b.
 Continue to support sustainable, economically viable programs across the State. - c.
-Continue to work with the CIO in regards to the IT Transformation State-wide Initiative. - d.
+Continue to work with the CIO regarding the IT Transformation State-wide Initiative. - d.
 Create a trained, ready workforce that can manage contingency contracting during a disaster.
 Integrate a working plan to partner with Alaska procurement specialists in Contingency exercises.